 The first substantial contributor to TCBF was the Boston Theater Marathon, established in 1999 by Kate Snodgrass, Artistic Director of Boston Playwrights’ Theatre, for the dual purpose of promoting the area’s wealth of playwrights and of contributing to the Fund.
-In subsequent years, theaters throughout the region have participated in fund drives for the organization, raising tens of thousands of dollars and helping to make it possible for TCBF to provide over $145,000 in grants over the years.
+In subsequent years, theatres throughout the region have participated in fund drives for the organization.

 Board of Directors

-TCBF is run by a volunteer board made up of people from within and outside of the theater community of Greater Boston and the surrounding areas.
+TCBF is run by a volunteer board made up of people from within and outside of the theatre community of Greater Boston and the surrounding areas.
 The current members are:

 - Ilyse Robbins, Clerk